ryrumble/test/README.md

 The goal is to use this repo to learn more about DevOps.

 Successful implementation so far:
-  A linter from Github Actions
+  CI!
+A python linter from Github Actions is added.
+See the .yaml file in the project.

 Outside of consumiing a ton of content on DevOps, SRE, and CI/CD, I will use this project for hands-on experience.
 No idea how I will approach that..
 For now, I know I want to use Python.